 Sadly the oak was cut down in 1844, in what appears to have been a barbarous act of self-interest, to judge from this 1884 letter published in “The Monthly Packet” in 1884

-fashioned from the tree, mentioned in the above letter, can still be seen at Ifield Church, a short distance to the west
+fashioned form the tree, mentioned in the above letter, can still be seen at Ifield Church, a short distance to the west

 The spot today is covered by a bus stop, seen below, appropriately decorated with the county flags of Surrey and Sussex on either side of the boundary straddled by the stop.